zack3030/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script to generate random numbers
+sript that assign random numbers to n